 49 Haddon Avenue,

-The theater opened in 1927 and began showing silent films.
+The 1,600-seat Westmont Theater opened in 1927 and began showing silent films.
 Every Sunday a 120-piece orchestra performed along with what may have been the largest organ in New Jersey at the time.

-The theater closed during World War II, but reopened in 1949 when it was renovated into a 1,200-seat first-run movie house.
+By 1941 the Westmont Theater had been taken over by Warner Bros.
+Circuit Management Corp. and was listed as (Closed).
+The theatre remained closed during World War II, but reopened in 1949 when it was renovated into a 1,200-seat first-run movie house.

 The theater was part of the Milgram chain and was then known as the Westmont Theatre.